Healthcare · Operations & Throughput

 AI-native vs traditional approach

-How a scoped AI-native engagement compares to the traditional alternatives for document processing in medical devices.
+How a scoped AI-native engagement compares to the alternatives for document processing in medical devices: in-house build, BPO retainer, generic SaaS subscription, traditional consulting engagement.

 | Dimension | Traditional (in-house build or BPO) | AI-native engagement (us) |